alesti/cluster-in-a-box/hardware.md

 NF-A6x25 5V PWM](https://noctua.at/de/products/fan/nf-a6x25-5v-pwm) fans in it
 as 60mm is the regular hight of the rackmount.

-### Power Supply
+### Power Supply Unit

-The Odroids drain up to 4 Amps each with two SATA disks and under full cpu load with 15V DC, the MikroTik is also fine with 15V, so i bought a [ham radio power supply](https://www.komerci.de/shop/stromversorgung/Festspannungsnetzgeraete/ps30swiv-festspannungsnetzgeraet-13-8v-30a-lcd) with 15V and 30 Amps max and some 5.5 mm dc power jacks with open wires and build a suitable power distribution cable.
+The Odroids drain up to 4 Amps each with two SATA disks and under full cpu load with 15V DC, the MikroTik is also fine with 15V, so i bought a [ham radio power supply](https://www.komerci.de/shop/stromversorgung/Festspannungsnetzgeraete/ps30swiv-festspannungsnetzgeraet-13-8v-30a-lcd) with 15V and 30 Amps max and some 5.5 mm dc power jacks with open wires and assembled a suitable power distribution cable.

 ![psu](pics/psu_sm.jpg)

-In real live a H2/H3 with 8/16GB RAM and 250GB M2 'disk' consumes less than ~1A
+In real live an Odroid H2/H3 with 8 or 16GB RAM and 250GB M2 'disk' consumes less than ~1A
 as far as there is no real spinning SATA disk involved.

 I added an external fan to the PSU - there is one in it, but bad quality and really loud if running.
 The fan is just connected to the DC output.

 ![fan-psu](pics/fan-psu_sm.jpg)

 ### Display

-To be completly selfcontained i needed at least one Screen or a tablet to show what happens.
+To be completly selfcontained i needed at least one screen or a tablet to show what happens.
 It should run on the same dc power and needs hdmi to get connected.

-I opted for external laptop displays which aim to run as easy to transport and connect 2nd display for laptop users.
+I opted for external laptop displays which aim to run as easy to transport and easy to connect as a 2nd display for traveling laptop users.

 They have a decent resolution and run on usb power.
 It was difficult to find some with hdmi besides the really cheap chinese no-brand thingies, most of the